 Again, so far we have discussed identification assuming the true $Q,m, \pi^b$ functions, etc. Next we discuss feasible estimation, and outside of this section we refer to the population-level true nuisance functions as $Q^{\pi,\pop},m^{\pi,\pop}, \pi^{b,\pop}, \blipadv^{\pi, \pop}$.

-\textbf{Feasible estimation. } In practice, the nuisance functions need to be estimated.
-We introduce some notation before defining the full estimation algorithm.
-Let the nuisance vector be denoted $\eta = [ \{ Q_t^\pi\}_{t=1}^{T}, \{ m_t^\pi\}_{t=1}^{T}, \{ \pi_t^b\}_{t=1}^{T}]$.
-The fitted advantage R-learner for evaluation is a feasible version of the sequential loss minimization approach implied by \cref{eqn-dyn-blipadv-loss}: we describe the algorithm in \Cref{alg-dyn-blipadv-evaluation}.
-Given an evaluation policy $\pi^e$, first fit the nuisance functions: a pilot estimate of the $Q$ function and the behavior policy.
-Then, evaluate the loss function in \cref{eqn-dyn-blipadv-loss} and estimate $\blipadv_t.$
+\textbf{Feasible Estimation:} We optimize a feasible version of the sequential loss minimization in \cref{eqn-dyn-blipadv-loss} with estimated nuisances (see \Cref{alg-dyn-blipadv-evaluation}).
+Given an evaluation policy $\pi^e$, first fit the $\hat Q^{\pi^e}$ function and the behavior policy.
+Evaluate the value function via integrating/summing $\hat Q^{\pi^e}$ over the empirical distribution of actions, $a\sim \pi^b$, so that $ \hat m(s) = \E_{\pi^b_t} [ R_t + \gamma \hat Q_{t+1}^{\pi^e}(S_{t+1}, A_{t+1}) \mid S_t=s ]. $ Then, evaluate the loss function in \cref{eqn-dyn-blipadv-loss} and estimate $\blipadv_t.$ The $Q$ function can be estimated with standard approaches such as fitted-Q-evaluation \citep{le2019batch,chakraborty2014dynamic,duan2021risk}, conditional moment restrictions/GMM \citep{kallus2019double}.
+Estimating the behavior policy can be done with standard probabilistic classification, although it is often known by design.

-\textbf{Estimating the nuisance functions. } The $Q$ function nuisance can be estimated with a variety of approaches such as fitted-Q-evaluation \citep{le2019batch,chakraborty2014dynamic,duan2021risk}, other approaches in offline reinforcement learning, minimum-distance estimation for conditional moment restrictions/GMM \citep{kallus2019double}, or the finite-horizon analogous version of DR-learner suggested in \citep{shi2022statistically}.
-Estimating the behavior policy is a classic probabilistic classification or multi-class classification problem.
-Sometimes the offline trajectories might arise from a system with known exploration probabilities, so that the behavior policy might be known.

-\textbf{Cross-fitting. } We also introduce cross-fitting, which will differ slightly between policy evaluation and optimization: splitting the dataset $\mathcal{D}$ into $K$ many folds (preserving trajectories, i.e. randomizing over trajectory index $i$), and learning the nuisance function $\eta^{-k}$ on $\{\mathcal{D}_{k'}\}_{k'\in\{[K]\setminus k\}}$.
-(In scenarios with possible confusion we denote the nuisance function $\eta^{(-k)}$ instead.
-In evaluating the loss-function, we evaluate the nuisance function $\eta^{-k}$ using data from the held-out $k$th fold.
-Given the cross-fitting procedure, we introduce the empirical squared loss function:
+\textbf{Cross-fitting and Policy Optimization:} We also introduce cross-fitting for policy evaluation and optimization.
+We split the dataset $\mathcal{D}$ into $K$ folds (preserving trajectories, i.e. randomizing over trajectory index $i$), and learn the nuisance function $\eta^{-k}$ on $\{\mathcal{D}_{k'}\}_{k'\in\{[K]\setminus k\}}$.
+(In scenarios with possible confusion we denote the nuisance function $\eta^{(-k)}$ instead.)
+In the loss-function, we evaluate the nuisance function $\eta^{-k}$ on data in the held-out $k$th fold.
+We introduce the cross-fit empirical squared loss function: